mendix/docs/content/developerportal/control-center/index.md

 The **Cloud Environments** tab on this page presents an overview of the licensed Mendix Cloud environments allocated to your company.
 This includes information on an environment's [Resource pack](/developerportal/deploy/mendix-cloud-deploy#plans) and **Fallback** (meaning, a standard or premium plan).

 [**Mark: Please verify definitions for resource pack and fallback above.
 Any cross-reference to implement for "fallback"?
-Do we need more documentation on fallbacks, especially as users will need to understand that when requesting via App Node below?**]
+Do we need more documentation on fallbacks, especially as users will need to understand that when requesting via "App Node" below?**]

 ![](attachments/cloud.png)